 Sheet metal fabrication: Cutting

 The most widely and frequently used sheet metal fabrication process is cutting.
-Variety of different types of machineries are used to cut sheet metal to manipulate it for making a component.
+A variety of different types of machinery are used to cut sheet metal to manipulate it for making a component.
 They are:

-Laser Cutting: Laser cutting is a very quick, energy-efficient, and precise sheet metal cutting process which uses a powerful laser to cut thin or medium gauges of sheet metals.
+Laser Cutting: Laser cutting is a very quick, energy-efficient, and precise sheet metal cutting process that uses a powerful laser to cut thin or medium gauges of sheet metals.

 Water Jet Cutting: In water jet cutting, a high-pressure jet of water with abrasive substances is used to cut the sheet metals.
 As water jet cutting does not generate heat in the process, this sheet metal fabrication process is particularly useful for metals having low melting points to avoid deformation due to heat generation.